kinoute/til/ruby/the-safe-navigation-operator.md

 actions.
 They both use the same form.

-If you want to add a dropdown menu to your form to let a user change the customer of an order nicely, you can make the dropdown menu that loads with the `customer` selected already in the menu:
+If you want to add a dropdown menu to your form to let a user change the customer of an order nicely, you can make the dropdown menu load with the `customer` selected already in the list:

 ```ruby
 <%= f.select :customer_id, options_for_select(@customers, order.customer.id) %>